 The NC EB describes the principles and rules by which a harmonised and coordinated European Balancing Market can be developed.
 The timescales within which the NC EB has to be drafted do not permit the necessary analysis and cooperation required for the NC EB to specify exact details on, for example, Standard Products, or the implementation strategy for Automatic FRR.
-These details, consistent with the FG EB, are referred to TSO groupings that will be organised by ENTSO-E after the NC EB comes into force.
+These details, consistent with the FG EB, are assigned to future TSO groupings that will be organised by ENTSO-E after the NC EB comes into force.
+However, given the tight implementation timeline, work has started on some of the details already.

 The NC EB provides minimum standards, principles and requirements related to Electricity Balancing.
-The level of detail matches the purpose of the NC EB: harmonising Balancing arrangements, methodologies for coordination, roles and responsibilities of TSOs, BSPs and BRPs as well as to enable and ensure adequate exchange of necessary information in order to future proof the system for integrating innovative technologies and sustainable energy sources, operate the system in a safe, secure, effective and efficient manner and applying the same principles and procedures for different systems to establish a wider level-playing field for Market Participants.
+The level of detail matches the purpose of the NC EB which is the harmonising of Balancing arrangements, methodologies for coordination, roles and responsibilities of TSOs, BSPs and BRPs as well as enabling and ensuring adequate exchange of necessary information in order to future proof the system for integrating innovative technologies and sustainable energy sources, operate the system in a safe, secure, effective and efficient manner and applying the same principles and procedures for different systems to establish a wider level-playing field for Market Participants.